-Dr Oni has been recognised for her contribution within the STEM sector through the numerous awards she has won, this includes the election to the South African Young Academy of Science, where she currently serves as the co-chair of the Executive Committee.
+Dr. Oni has been recognised for her contribution to the STEM sector through the numerous awards she has won, this includes the election to the South African Young Academy of Science, where she currently serves as the co-chair of the Executive Committee.
 She was also elected to the Young Physicians Leadership Programme by the Inter-Academy Medical Panel, the World Academy of Science, the Next Einstein Forum Fellow and is recognised as a World Economic Forum Young Scientist.

 Dame Jocelyn Bell presenting at the 61st LIYSF in 2019

 Professor Dame Jocelyn Bell Burnell is another incredible female principal speaker who presented during the 61st LIYSF in 2019.
 She is a pioneering British astrophysicist, who is most well-known for her discovery of pulsars and being awarded the Nobel Prize in Physics.

 Dame Jocelyn Bell Burnell was a radio astronomy graduate student at Cambridge University, where she played a crucial role in the discovery of Pulsars (small spinning stars that are left behind when a normal star dies).
 This discovery is hugely important as it enabled the first empirical confirmations of the theory of general relativity, as proposed by Albert Einstein.
 Despite her critical role in the discovery and with much controversy, she did not receive recognition for her discovery at that time, with the Nobel Prize being awarded to her male supervisors.
 However, she has since been rightfully acknowledged and awarded.